elena-nuntio/finch/README.md

 * We have used light-weight datasets, friendly to students who only have CPU

+* I will keep update this project to match the latest version of TF

 CPU
 ```
 $ pip3 install tensorflow==1.6.0 sklearn scipy tqdm